 It is possible that the error is the result of an internal firewall roadblock or a program error.
 It is most likely the fault of this application itself but can be triggered by the error with the remotely located content.
 You can take some steps to ensure that the VLC is unable to open the MRL file error caused by a particular problem.

 If the problem is related to the Windows system and its issues, updating the operating system can help since there are many issues caused by the faulty upgrade or the version that requires patches.
 Another useful method that can help deal with these errors – system file corruption check.
 When cyber infections and other issues with the machine trigger alterations to data in the system folders, functions can fail.
-Try to run Mac Washing Machine X9 and fix any found problems to avoid further damage to the computer.
+Attempt to use a trusted system cleaner or optimization tool to fix any found problems and prevent further damage to your computer.

 This is one of the methods to troubleshoot or even fix the VLC is unable to open the MRL file error on Windows machines.
 Other steps below can show how to ensure the proper connections and possibly solve the issue with the media player by altering settings and preferences.